All Episodes

 The Emirates air jet was taxiing off the air.

-So being on the no fly list, being turned into the CIA, being served under surveillance from two terrorist watching, that can't do that doesn't do anything.
+So being on the no-fly list, being turned into the CIA, being under surveillance from two terrorist watch teams, that doesn't do anything.

 No.

-But having Janet in Competano's hands in the gussets of three hundred million Americans, that's gonna make us all safer.
+But having Janet Ncompetano's hands in the gussets of 300 million Americans, that's going to make us all safer.

-I think the easiest, the quickest way, is the sooner all seven billion inhabitants of the planet get on the no fly list, then we can, you know, say we're maxed out and go back to square one and start all over again.
+I think the easiest, the quickest way is the sooner all 7 billion inhabitants of the planet get on the no-fly list, then we can, you know, say we're maxed out and go back to square one and start all over again.

 So that's the thing.

-But I don't think he is a he he he was a security threat to the United States of America in the sense that he was committed to this multi-trillion dollar spending that is going to bankrupt this nation before uh before uh the terrorists have a chance to raise it to the ground.
+Now, I yield to no one in my lack of respect for Ted Kennedy, but I don't think he is a – he was a security threat to the United States of America in the sense that he was committed to this multi-trillion dollar spending that is going to bankrupt this nation before the terrorists have a chance to raise it to the ground.

 But I don't actually think Ted Kennedy should be prevented from boarding a flight.